Akshith1413/SimpleMessageApp/README.md

 1. Open the terminal in the project and type the following Commands

    npm init
-   #skip the unneceesary by pressing the button 'enter'
-   npm install express bcryptjs body-parser cors jsonwebtoken socket.io socket.io-client sqlite3 npm start
+   //skip the unneceesary by pressing the button 'enter' npm install express bcryptjs body-parser cors jsonwebtoken socket.io socket.io-client sqlite3 npm start